sikaeducation/curriculum/courses/201/standards/build-websites/topics/html-lists/README.md

 </ul>
 ```

 You can nest these as deeply as you need to, and you can mix and match `<ul>` and `<ol>` lists.
-Browsers will indent nested lists by default, and will also apply different bullets and numbering systems:
+Browsers will indent nested lists by default, and will also apply different bullets and numbering systems.
+These numbering systems can be customized with CSS using the `list-style-type` property.

-(image here)

-This can be customized with CSS.

 ## More Resources